 John Kruk, who as far as I know only excelled at baseball, famously quipped to an inquiring visitor that “I ain’t an athlete, lady.
 I’m a baseball player.”
 Despite having played more than a decade at the highest level of a major sport, he too would likely fall far short of actual top-ranked pickleball picklers.

 There are, however, people who do exceptionally well in athletic competition regardless of the sport.
-These are the ones we for whom we reserve the term “athlete,” a word evocative of all around skill rather than success within the narrow confines of a single sport.
+These are the ones for whom we reserve the term “athlete,” a word evocative of all around skill rather than success within the narrow confines of a single sport.

 The term comes from the Latin athleta, and it is from antiquity we find perhaps the most accomplished exemplar of the term.
 The Greeks religiously (literally religiously) held athletic contests every four years at Olympus as far back as 2,800 years ago.
 There were multiple sports in which participants could compete as well as additional regional games in the off-years.
 It is possible that the greatest all around athlete in recorded history took part in these contests.